kharyam/litra-driver/README.md

 ## Introduction

 After purchasing a [Logitech Litra Glow](https://www.logitech.com/en-us/products/lighting/litra-glow.946-000001.html) I was unable to find any support for linux.
-This project reverse-engineers the basic functionality of the litra pro so that we can control it via USB without using the physical buttons on the device.
+This project reverse-engineers the basic functionality of the litra gloq so that we can control it via USB without using the physical buttons on the device.
+It also now supports the [Logitech Litra Beam](https://www.logitech.com/en-us/products/lighting/litra-beam.946-000006.html).

 ## Quick Start